migueldeicaza/TermKit/DECISIONS.md

 The one scenario where this breaks is if the view is used for computing the layout of other views, yet, it is not desirable to have it on the screen.

-Will try not having it for now.
+Will try not having it for now - Update: also when I look into a SwiftUI model for this, we will just recreate the render tree anyways.

 # TabIndex and TabIndexes